Abelian logic gates: Abstract

 \section{Abstract}

 An abelian processor is an automaton whose output is independent of the order of its inputs.
 Bond and Levine have proved that a network of abelian processors performs the same computation regardless of processing order (subject only to a halting condition).
 We prove that any finite abelian processor can be emulated by a network of certain very simple abelian processors, which we call gates.
 The most fundamental gate is a {\em toppler}, which absorbs input particles until their number exceeds some given threshold, at which point it topples, emitting one particle and returning to its initial state.
-With the exception of an {\em adder} gate, which simply combines two streams of particles, each of our gates has only one input wire.
-Our results can be reformulated in terms of the functions computed by processors, and one consequence is that any increasing function from $\N^k$ to $\N^\ell$ that is the sum of a linear function and a periodic function can be expressed in terms of floors of quotients by integers, and addition.
+With the exception of an {\em adder} gate, which simply combines two streams of particles, each of our gates has only one input wire, which sends letters (``particles") from a unary alphabet.
+Our results can be reformulated in terms of the functions computed by processors, and one consequence is that any increasing function from $\N^k$ to $\N^\ell$ that is the sum of a linear function and a periodic function can be expressed in terms of (possibly nested) sums of floors of quotients by integers.